-DIVI 5649 - Diversity, Spirituality, and Religion in the Helping Professions (3 hrs.)
+DIVI 5649 - Spirituality, Religion, and Diversity for Professional Counselors (3 hrs.)

 A study of the contribution of the values of the above-named disciplines in the various helping professions.
 Cross-listed in Education as EDU685 - Spirituality, Religion, and Diversity in the Healing Professions.